CrossArchitecture/Cross-Tools/README.md

 7. Depending on your system it may be enough to reload pyRevit __and__ update it once.
 However, my recommendation would be a __restart__ of Revit.
 Any changes will be added automatically.

-8. Navigate to the __Pyrevit Extension Manager__ again.
+8. Navigate to the __pyRevit Extension Manager__ again.
 You should now be able to see "Cross-Tools"!

 <div align="center">
 <img src="./img/Pyrevit_Extension_Manager_Step02.png" >